eps90/dynamotest/README.md

 * `RandomTableNameResolver` which appends random string (other than timestamp) to input table name

 Feel free to take a look at API docs for more.

+## TODOs and other plans
+There are couple of things to be done and I'm completely aware of it.
+I exported this lib to make it usable in couple of projects already.

+From things I know **for sure** they have to be done:

+- [ ] Complete comment-based documentation to generate nice online godocs.
+That includes:
+    - [ ] Comments for exported types and functions
+    - [ ] Examples, especially for reusable and replaceable parts
+    - [ ] Testing instructions
+- [ ] Integrate with a CI and code quality tools
+- [ ] Add integration tests against local DynamoDB
+- [ ] Add license
+- [ ] Create a Makefile for the project with most repeating actions
+- [ ] Drop `pkg/errors` package in favor of `xerrors` or built-in `errors` package
+- [ ] Run operations concurrently (performance; may affect API)

+Also I'm considering few things:
+- [ ] Separate things to separate packages (BC)
+- [ ] Extract _migration_ and _fixtures_ related things into separate repositories (BC)